Table of Contents

 Late 1890s

-The arrival of the first automobile leads to a boom in automobile manufacturing, with an estimated 250-300 manufacturers emerging.
+The arrival of the first automobile leads to a boom in automobile manufacturing, with about 250–300 manufacturers emerging.

 1920s